Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/06-testing-strategy.md

 ## Continuous Integration

-The Package Manager tests are integrated into the CI/CD pipeline:
+The Marketplace tests are integrated into the CI/CD pipeline:

 ### GitHub Actions Workflow